Sunday, January 5, 2025

 The WarMachine turned blue, and a picture of a white skull and crossbones made of weird old computer characters appeared, with "I.T.
 Factor" written in a similarly anachronistic font.

-Alicia checked over her shoulder for Allen and caught a glimpse of a familiar shape in the darkness.
+Alicia looked over her shoulder for Allen to await their cue and caught a glimpse of a familiar shape in the darkness.
 This time, she ran towards it.
 Short brown hair, arm in a cast.
 "Sab!
 Sab.
 Are you okay?
 Oh my gosh, oh my gosh, Sabrina, I'm sorry.
 I'm so, so sorry."

-Her former turned slowly with a flash of recognition.
+Her former trainer turned slowly with a flash of recognition.
 "Why?
-You didn't hit me, did you?" replied Sabrina, smirking through sad eyes.
+You didn't hit me, did you?" replied Sabrina, smirking despite her sad eyes.

 Alicia shook her head.
 "Who hit you?"